dbt-labs/handbook/website/docs/policies.md

 #### Corporate Card Non-Compliance

 Physical and virtual card spending will be reviewed quarterly for non-compliance.
-Any non-compliance with categorization, providing receipts, and the allowable spending permitted on corporate cards may result in the revocation of physical card privileges.
+Any non-compliance with categorization, providing receipts, or the allowable spending permitted on corporate cards may result in the revocation of corporate card privileges.
 Non-compliance will be communicated as follows:

 - First Instance - Message from the Accounts Payable team to the individual communicating non-compliance and how to resolve
-- Second Instance - Message from the Accounts Payable team to the individual and the individual’s manager communicating non-compliance and how to resolve
+- Second Instance - Message from the Accounts Payable team to the individual and the individual’s manager, communicating non-compliance and how to resolve
-- Third Instance - Message from the Accounts Payable team to the individual, the individual’s manager, and the department head communicating non-compliance and that corporate card privileges are under review for revocation
+- Third Instance - Message from the Accounts Payable team to the individual, the individual’s manager, and the department head, communicating non-compliance and that corporate card privileges are under review for revocation

 Three or more instances of non-compliance **may result in the revocation of physical and/or virtual card privileges.
 Return of physical and/or virtual card privileges is subject to the Accounting department’s discretion.**

 Failure to abide by these expectations may result in disciplinary action, including revoked card privileges, termination, and, worst case, criminal proceedings. **While we do not expect this to be an issue, it's essential to be clear that any suspected misappropriation of our shared resources will be taken extremely seriously.**